gravitational/teleport/rfd/0124-plugin-secrets.md

 in the **Access Control** section.
 On creation, the plugin and static credentials will receive a UUID called the `plugin-label`.
 The static credentials will have an internal label that receives this value.
-Additionally, one plugin may have _many_ credentials that are disambiguated with an additional label `plugin-credentials-type`.
-This is an arbitrary plugin specific string that will allow plugin authors to refer to multiple static credentials if needed.
+Additionally, one plugin may have _many_ credentials that are disambiguated with arbitrary additional labels.
+These will allow plugin authors to refer to multiple static credentials if needed.

 ```mermaid
 flowchart LR